 Guide to Content Marketing for Lead Generation

 As marketers seek qualified leads, most know that content marketing is important, but few are clear on how exactly to implement it.
 Too many marketers make the mistake of trying to rank for as many keywords as possible, without taking the time to carefully consider how targeted those keywords are.
-Trying to attract sales prospects with un-targeted keywords is like trying to attract customers to an ice cream shop with advertisements for popsicles: it’s close, but not what they’re really after.
-As a result, the folks you want won’t show up.

 The best approach to content marketing for lead generation is this: